frillweeman/lnav-config/README.md

 cd lnav-config
 ```

 2. Run the install script.
+This will symlink the scripts in this repo to the directory used by `lnav`.
 ```sh
 ./install.sh
 ```